rvsrnvsn/ICML2019/README.md

 + Policy optimization as online learning
   - Originally came from imitation learning literature
   - Learner makes a decision, tries a policy and measure loss according to loss function, then determine whether to update policy
-  - Policy loss is _predictable_ online learning [N: See slides for definition of predictibility.]
+  - Policy loss is _predictable_ online learning [N: See slides for definition of predictability.]

 ### Learning a Prior over Intent via Meta-Inverse Reinforcement Learning